 Portion sizes are way smaller than I thought

 Seriously, way smaller!
 I bought an inexpensive kitchen scale to weigh and measure my foods to get an accurate assessment.
 A serving of peanut butter is not fitting as much peanut butter on a spoon as you can.
-Or maybe that was just me?
+Weighing. and measuring my food was an eye-opening experience.
+This paid off for me big time.

 Foods have way more carbs than I thought